Errol Lincoln Uys

 In the book, I draw on 3,000 letters from former boxcar boys and girls sent to the documentary makers.
 I had access to 40 hours of filmed interviews with 20 men and women chosen as potential candidates for the film.

-The lessons learned by this "forgotten" generation of America's children who rode the rails in search of a better life are a powerful reminder of what might turn up around the next curve.
+This unforgettable narrative of a daring generation of America's children who rode the rails in search of a better life is a powerful reminder of what might turn up around the next curve.
 They are an inspiration to all who share a nostalgia for the road and the freedoms sought there.